joelnyongesa/Phase-2-Code-Challenge-Bot-Battlr/README.md

 ## Project Description

 Welcome to **Bot Battlr**, the ultimate destination in the known universe for creating your very own Bot Army!
 This repository contains the source code for our app.
+The app is live [here](https://main--animated-pegasus-9600b5.netlify.app/)

 ## Requirements and Specifications